Fall of France

 As the British evacuated what troops they could from Dunkirk, the Germans regrouped for a second great offensive deep into the heart of France.
 Mussolini declared war on the Allies on June 10, Paris fell on the 14th.
 A week later a defeated France agreed to an armistice.

-Refusing to surrender to the Wehrmacht, the surrounded BEF and allied remnants built an improvised harbor on the beach, from which British Navy and civilian volunteer craft were able to evacuate the 338,226 troops who had not been killed or captured.
+Isolated by the Wehrmacht as it advanced across France, the British Expeditionary Force and allied remnants built an improvised harbor on the beach at Dunkirk, from which Royal Navy and civilian volunteer craft were able to evacuate the 338,226 troops who had not been killed or captured.
 Following the evacuation, British Prime Minister Winston Churchill vowed that the United Kingdom would never surrender to Nazi Germany.

 Italian entry into World War II

-Holding that Germany would soon defeat the Allies, Benito Mussolini declares Italy's entrance into World War II, effective as of midnight 10/11 June 1940.
-The Italian government presents the declaration to the British and French ambassadors in Rome shortly after 16:30, with Mussolini informing the Italian public later that day.
+Holding that Germany would soon defeat the Allies, Benito Mussolini declared Italy's entrance into World War II, effective as of midnight 10/11 June 1940.
+The Italian government presented the declaration to the British and French ambassadors in Rome shortly after 16:30, with Mussolini informing the Italian public later that day.

 Frontier Wire offensive